 - You will be given eye drops before the operation.
 These are prescribed by the consultant and are needed to prepare your eye

-- Cataract surgery is usually performed under local anaesthetic
+- Cataract surgery is usually performed under local anaesthetic but can also be under general anaesthetic

 - Your surgeon will make a tiny incision (cut) in your cornea (the outer layer of your eye)